 How Do Students Apply for Work-Study?

-If interested in receiving work-study, students might want to file their FAFSA as early as possible, since aid is often determined on a first-come, first-served basis.
+If you’re interested in receiving work-study, you may want to file your FAFSA as early as possible, since aid is often determined on a first-come, first-served basis.

-After being awarded work-study, students may still have to apply for and secure their own employment—not every school will assign a job at the same time as they offer the financial aid award.
+After being awarded work-study, you may still have to apply for and secure your own employment — not every school will assign a job at the same time as they offer the financial aid award.

 While an aid award may list a specific amount for work-study, that doesn’t mean the student will receive the entire amount, either.
 Students may still need to find a job that allows them to work enough hours to earn that much money.

-Students who receive a work-study allocation as part of their financial aid award and are able to secure a job that meets the program requirements, will earn at least the federal minimum wage (if not more, depending on the state’s minimum wage).
-Money will generally be earned in a standard paycheck—and universities must pay students monthly at the very least.
+If you receive a work-study allocation as part of your financial aid package and are able to secure a job that meets the program requirements, you will earn at least the federal minimum wage (if not more, depending on the state’s minimum wage).
+Money will generally be earned in a standard paycheck — and universities must pay students monthly at the very least.

 Is Work-Study Income Taxed?

-The money earned through the work-study program will still be subject to state and federal income taxes.
-Students who are concerned that earning money through the work-study program will affect their eligibility for other types of financial aid in future years can cross that stressor off their list.
+The money earned through the work-study program will be subject to state and federal income taxes.
+However, if you are concerned that earning money through the work-study program will affect your eligibility for other types of financial aid in future years, you can cross that stressor off your list.

 One perk of the work-study program is that earnings won’t count toward income totals when filling out the FAFSA form.
 Earnings through the program are backed off the FAFSA, so they shouldn’t jeopardize any future financial aid awards.

-When filing the FAFSA every year, clearly indicate continued interest in receiving work-study as part of the financial aid package.
+When filing the FAFSA every year, you’ll want to clearly indicate continued interest in receiving work-study as part of the financial aid package.
 Students are not guaranteed work-study each year.

 How Do I Find a Work-Study Job?

-Some schools may match work-study students with a job or students may have to apply for and secure employment on their own.
+Some schools may match work-study students with a job.
+In other cases, students may have to apply for and secure employment on their own.
 Many work-study jobs can be found on campus, and a lot of schools have online portals where students can look for and apply to work-study jobs.

 Jobs that may qualify for the work-study program include research assistantships, teaching assistant positions, and administrative duties in a campus office.
-More work-study jobs may be found off campus for nonprofit organizations or other corporations—such as community service jobs or tutoring.
+Off-campus work-study jobs, such as community service jobs or tutoring, may be available through nonprofit organizations and businesses located in the area.

 What Can I Do If I Don’t Qualify for Work-Study?